lskatz/lyve-SET/docs/TIPS.md

     isec/0001.vcf   for records private to  clade2.snps.vcf.gz
     isec/0002.vcf   for records from clade1.snps.vcf.gz shared by both      clade1.snps.vcf.gz clade2.snps.vcf.gz
     isec/0003.vcf   for records from clade2.snps.vcf.gz shared by both      clade1.snps.vcf.gz clade2.snps.vcf.gz

+Merge back into one happy VCF file

+    bcftools merge 0002.vcf.gz 0003.vcf.gz > merged.vcf
+    bgzip merged.vcf
+    tabix merged.vcf.gz

+View it.
+These are now SNPs that _could_ differentiate clade1 from clade2, but not necessarily 100%.
+For example, a SNP might only occur in sample1 but not sample2 even though it's the same clade.

+    query -H -f '%CHROM\t%POS\t%REF\t%ALT[\t%GT]\n' merged.vcf.gz | column -ts $'\t' | less -S

+In our example with lambda, with its star phylogeny, however, we do not have SNPs that are 100%.
+Hopefully your results differ in this regard :)

 ### SNP counting